Intelligence officials brief a skeptical Trump on Russian hacking

 "We assess that only Russia's senior-most officials could have authorized the recent election-focused data thefts and disclosures, based on the scope and sensitivity of the targets," he told Congress.

-Clapper, along with CIA Director John Brennan and FBI Director James Comey, will brief the president-elect at Trump Tower.
+Clapper, along with CIA Director John Brennan and FBI Director James Comey, briefed the president-elect at Trump Tower.

 "Do you think there's any credibility we should attach to this individual," Senate Intelligence Chair John McCain asked.